Dallas–Fort Worth metroplex: Division I college athletics

-The headquarters for both the Big 12 and American Athletic Conference are located in Irving, Conference USA headquarters are in Dallas and the Southland Conference headquarters are in Frisco.
+The headquarters for both the Big 12 and American Athletic Conference are located in Irving, Conference USA headquarters are in Dallas, the Southland Conference headquarters are in Frisco, and the Western Athletic Conference is headquartered in Arlington.

 Sports events hosted

 Note: Venues are listed with their current names, not necessarily those in use when an event took place.

-The region is set to host multiple matches during the 2026 FIFA World Cup.
+The AT&T Stadium in Arlington is set to host the most matches during the 2026 FIFA World Cup.